g-s-m/mcki-challenge/README.md

 ```

 # Try this solution
-This solution has been deployed in k8s cluster
+This solution has been deployed in k8s cluster.
 Go to http://159.122.178.101:30500/
 To return to initial state of reports go to http://159.122.178.101:30500/reload